+Three Months Ended

+Included in the unaudited Condensed Consolidated Statements of Income: (1) 1 March 28, 2019 March 29, 2018

+Revenue:

+Beverage concessionaire revenue (included in advertising revenue) (2) \$ 5.3 \$ 8.0

+Operating expenses:

-Three Months Ended ded Included in the unaudited Condensed Statements of Income: (1) Marc ch 28, 2019 March 29, 2018 Revenue: Beverage concessionaire revenue (included in advertising revenue) (2) \$ 5.3 \$ 8.0 Operating expenses: Theater access fee (3) 12.9 20.6 Purchase of movie tickets and concession products and rental of theater space (included in selling and marketing costs) (4) 0.1 0.4 Administrative fee - managing member (5) 3.2 3.8 Non-operating expenses: Interest income from notes receivable (included in interest income) (6) 0.1 0.1
+Theater access fee (3) 12.9 20.6

+Purchase of movie tickets and concession products and rental of theater space (included in selling and marketing costs) (4) 0.1 0.4

+Non-operating expenses:

+Interest income from notes receivable (included in interest income) (5) 0.1 0.1

 - (1) AMC is no longer considered a related party as of July 5, 2018, as described further above.
-As such, the figures within the table above only include related party activity with AMC for the three months ended March 29, 2018. - (2) For the three months ended March 28, 2019 and March 29, 2018, two of the founding members purchased 60 seconds of on-screen advertising time and one founding member purchased 30 seconds (with all three founding members having a right to purchase up to 90 seconds) from NCM LLC to satisfy their obligations under their beverage concessionaire agreements at a 30 seconds equivalent CPM rate specified by the ESA. - (3) Comprised of payments per theater attendee and payments per digital screen with respect to the founding member theaters included in the Company's network, including payments for access to higher quality digital cinema equipment. - (4) Used primarily for marketing to NCM LLC's advertising clients. - (5) Pursuant to the Management Services Agreement between NCM, Inc. and NCM LLC, NCM, Inc. provides certain specific management services to NCM LLC, including the services of the Interim Chief Executive Officer President, Chief Financial Officer, Executive Vice President, Chief Revenue Officer and Senior Vice President General Counsel.
-In exchange for these services, NCM LLC reimburses NCM, Inc. for compensation paid to the officers (including share based compensation) and other expenses of the officers and for certain out-of-pocket costs. - (6) On December 26, 2013, the Company sold its Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
-In consideration for the sale, the Company received a total of \$25.0 million in promissory notes from its founding members (one-third or approximately \$8.3 million from each founding member).
+As such, the figures within the table above only include related party activity with AMC for the three months ended March 29, 2018. - (2) For the three months ended March 28, 2019 and March 29, 2018, two of the founding members purchased 60 seconds of on-screen advertising time and one founding member purchased 30 seconds (with all three founding members having a right to purchase up to 90 seconds) from NCM LLC to satisfy their obligations under their beverage concessionaire agreements at a 30 seconds equivalent CPM rate specified by the ESA. - (3) Comprised of payments per theater attendee and payments per digital screen with respect to the founding member theaters included in the Company's network, including payments for access to higher quality digital cinema equipment. - (4) Used primarily for marketing to NCM LLC's advertising clients. - (5)On December 26, 2013, NCM LLC sold its Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
+In consideration for the sale, NCM LLC received a total of \$25.0 million in promissory notes from its founding members (one-third or approximately \$8.3 million from each founding member).
 The notes bear interest at a fixed rate of 5.0% per annum, compounded annually.
 Interest and principal payments are due annually in six equal installments commencing on the first anniversary of the closing.

-As of Included in the unaudited Condensed Balance Sheets: Marc h 28, 2019 December r 27, 2018 Purchase of movie tickets and concession products (included in prepaid expenses) (1) \$ 0.1 \$ Current portion of notes receivable - related parties (1) (2) 2.8 4.2 Interest receivable on notes receivable (included in other current assets) (1) (2) 0.1 0.1 Prepaid administrative fees to managing member (3) 0.5 0.6 Common unit adjustments, net of amortization and integration payments (included in intangible assets) (4) 656.6 657.6
+As of Included in the unaudited Condensed Consolidated Balance Sheets: March 28, 2019 December 27, 2018 Purchase of movie tickets and concession products (included in prepaid expenses) (1) \$ 0.1 \$ Current portion of notes receivable - related parties (1) (2) 2.8 4.2 Interest receivable on notes receivable (included in other current assets) (1) (2) 0.1 0.1 Common unit adjustments, net of amortization and integration payments (included in intangible assets) (3) 656.6 657.6 Current payable to founding members under tax receivable agreement (1)(4) 10.9 11.2 Long-term payable to founding members under tax receivable agreement $(1)(4)$ 143.5 141.1

 - (1) AMC is no longer considered a related party as of July 5, 2018, as described further above.
-As such, the figures as of March 28, 2019 and December 27, 2018 do not include AMC. - (2) Refer to the discussion of notes receivable from the founding members above. - (3) The payments to NCM, Inc. for estimated management services related to employment are made one month in advance.
-NCM LLC also provides administrative and support services to NCM, Inc. such as office facilities,

-- equipment, supplies, payroll, accounting and financial reporting at no charge.
-Based on the limited activities of NCM, Inc. as a standalone entity, the Company does not believe such unreimbursed costs are significant. - (4) Refer to Note 3-Intangible Assets for further information on common unit adjustments and integration payments.
-This balance includes common unit adjustments issued to all of the founding members (including AMC) as the Company's intangible balance is considered one asset inclusive of all common unit adjustment activity.
+As such, the figures as of March 28, 2019 and December 27, 2018 do not include AMC. - (2) Refer to the discussion of notes receivable from the founding members above. - (3) Refer to Note 4-Intangible Assets for further information on common unit adjustments and integration payments.
+This balance includes common unit adjustments issued to all of the founding members (including AMC) as the Company's intangible balance is considered one asset inclusive of all common unit adjustment activity. - (4) The Company paid the founding members \$18.4 million in payments pursuant to the TRA during 2018 which was for the 2017 tax year.
+The payment for 2018 will occur in the second quarter of 2019.